OmniOneID/did-release/unrelease-V1.0.1.0/OpenDID_Installation_Guide-V1.0.0.1.md

    <img src="./images/mdl_vc_issue_2.png" height="400"/>

+---
+> ⚠️ Note
+> Currently, the entered VC information is not actually used.
+> The VC input scenario will be updated and applied in June.
+> Until then, the key of each VC claim will be used as its value.
+---

 3. Click the `Save` button to save the user information.
    - The saved data will be used for MDL VC issuance, and you can skip this step in future tests.